alzhahir/studentprofile/README.md

 # Student Profile
 Web development repository for CSC443.
-Will be mainly consist of PHP code.
+Created as a test repo.

 ## Page Preview
 All of the files in the [public folder](/public) is *publicly* available for preview on [this website](https://webdev.alzhahir.com).